This post may contain affiliate links. Please see my disclosure policy for details.

 6. Get lost in a labyrinth of jigsaw’s at Barney’s Newsbox

-If there is two things people love to do in Grasmere, it’s to buy some Grasmere Gingerbread and a Jigsaw at Barney’s.
+If there are two things people love to do in Grasmere, it’s to buy some Grasmere Gingerbread and a Jigsaw at Barney’s.

-Barney’s Newsbox is an independent shop on Broadgate that sells Jigsaws, puzzles, toys and all manor of souvenirs inside too.
+Barney’s Newsbox is an independent shop on Broadgate that sells Jigsaws, puzzles, toys, and all manner of souvenirs inside too.

 I wasn’t sure what to expect when I walked into the store, but it certainly wasn’t a labyrinth of shelves filled with them!